Understanding IAAA Model

 Access Control Lists (ACLs)

-Defines specific permissions for individual users or groups on resources.
+Defines specific permissions for users or groups on resources.

 - Example: User